 The choir performs regularly in the UK's major concert halls, appears frequently with the BBC Concert Orchestra and with the Royal Philharmonic Concert Orchestra at our very own Castle Concerts.

 Michael has conducted, orchestrated and arranged credits for over twenty West End shows including Phantom of the Opera, Joseph, and Singin' in the Rain.
 He was also the Musical Supervisor for many of Andrew Lloyd Webber’s musicals and for his 50th birthday concert.

 He has worked on five Royal Variety Shows, Eurovision Song Contests, three Royal Galas (Prince’s Trust); Jesus Christ Superstar (BBC Radio 2) and is currently working on Bat Out of Hell (Dominion Theatre, London).

-We can’t wait for Michael to host this year’s proms – it is sure to be a truly magical evening!
+We couldn't wait for Michael to host this year’s proms – it was a truly magical evening!

 Take three brothers, one cousin, four string instruments, add a generous amount of talent and comedy and witness a totally unique act that exceeds all expectation.